 Alannah Golden did field research at the Florida School for the Deaf and the Blind in St. Augustine, Fla., as a sophomore and presented at a national conference in Denver the following year.

 Sarah Ebener studied in Greece as a junior, discovered a knack for creative writing and relished her student-teaching experience.

-Augustana offers a major in elementary education (1-6); licensure programs in art, foreign language (French, German, Spanish), and music education (K-12); and secondary education (6-12) in English language arts, mathematics, science (biology, chemistry, earth and space, physics), and social science (geography, history).
+Augustana offers a major in elementary education (1-6); licensure programs in art, foreign language (French, German, Spanish), and music education (K-12); and secondary education (6-12) in English language arts, mathematics, science (biology, chemistry, physics), and social science (geography, history).
 Elementary candidates completing their program by spring 2017 will be qualified for a K-9 license.

 Augustana’s program has been accredited by the National Council for Accreditation of Teacher Education since that organization began in 1954.
 Fewer than half of teacher education programs in Illinois have this distinction.